Do you have to give a speech publicly any time soon? If so, you need to know how to write a good public speaking speech.

 - Give example of a recent web design project.
 Emphasize areas that you know the other businesses need.
 (Show slides with examples)

 - Conclusion.
 Let the audience know that you'd be happy to help with their web design needs.
 Offer to talk to anyone who's interested after the meeting.
 (Show closing slide that includes contact information)

 - Give out handouts.
 Many presentation software packages allow you to print out your speech as a handout.
-For a networking-type presentation such as the one in our example, this can be a good idea since it gives your listeners something to take with them that has your contact information on it.
+For a networking-type presentation like the one in our example, this can be a good idea since it gives your listeners something to take with them that's got your contact information on it.

 5. Select a Presentation Tool

 For most presentations, you'll want to use a professional presentation tool such as PowerPoint, Google Slides, or a similar package.
 A presentation tool allows you to add visual interest to your public speaking speech.
 Many of them allow you to add video or audio to further engage your audience.

 If you don't already have a presentation tool, these tutorials can help you find the right one for your needs:

 - The 15 Best Free Online Web Presentation Software Tools for 2020Laura Spencer26 Jun 2020